 The parks soundscape can be explored in geographic context by using a sound model.
 Using easily-measured factors such as topography, climate, human activity, and time, park scientists have created an interactive maps which show existing and natural soundscapes.
 The existing soundscape is based on actual measured sound levels, including those caused by human activities such as vehicles, aircraft, and other man-made noises.
 The natural soundscape shows expected sound conditions which include wind, running water, and animals: without the human factor.
-Details about how these models were developed can be found at the Natural Sounds and Night Skies Division web page.
 Zoom and pan through the two maps below to explore how the park provides a natural sound experience for visitors and compare sources of sound impact.

 The map above shows what natural sounds "should" occur in the absence of human influence, or human-produced noise sources.
 The map below shows modeled sounds including human sources.
 Note how many places in the park provide some "peace and quiet"!